Travel insurance. You must never travel without it! Here’s why:

 For others though, it is more like a safety net.
 To make sure that they’re covered on all fronts.
 Our travel experts personally agree much more with this opinion, especially if you’re trying to travel on a tight budget.
 Most of the time when we’re asked if travel insurance is worth the cost, we say yes 100% of the time.
 Here’s why.

-You face a medical crisis or emergency overseas
+You need travel insurance should you face a medical crisis or emergency overseas

 You don’t need to be a seasoned traveler to know: health insurance that is valid in your country most likely is not valid outside the borders.
 Many foreign medical facilities and providers require a cash payment upfront.
 You also do not need to be a doctor to know that medical bills cost an unfathomable amount of money, especially if paid in cash.